Men - Colour and Emotions08th June 2019 - Matt Selley

 The female species amongst us seems to understand colour in ways that us mere men can only imagine.
 Trying to describe to a woman how that greeny-blue would look great with the curtains would often be met with tuts, or ‘you mean aqua” or probably the most common response “oh, you haven’t got a clue”, to which we often let them get on with it to keep the peace.

-Being with a woman choosing the correct colour paint or dress or shoes is like watching an astronomer pinpointing the correct star out of the billions at his disposal.
+Being with a woman while she is choosing the correct colour paint or dress or shoes is like watching an astronomer pinpointing the correct star out of the billions at his disposal.

 To us men this is usually quite a bizarre experience, almost like females are looking at life through a child’s kaleidoscope and we resort by looking through a Smarties tube.